SAP-archive/cloud-apis-virtual-event/exercises/03/readme.md

 > echo 'export PATH=$HOME/bin/:$PATH' >> $HOME/.bashrc
 ```

-Now, opening up a new terminal, you'll be able to run jq:
+Now, opening up a new terminal (i.e. close the existing one either with `exit` or `Ctrl-d`), you'll be able to run jq:

 ```
 > jq